-- (1) PRX-102, a therapeutic protein candidate for the treatment of Fabry disease, a rare, genetic lysosomal disorder in humans, currently in a phase I/II clinical trial for which the first patient was treated in December 2012.
-We expect to complete patient recruitment and report interim results by the end of 2014, and to report final results during the first half of 2015. - (2) PRX-112, an orally administered glucocerebrosidase enzyme for the treatment of Gaucher patients utilizing oral delivery of the recombinant GCD enzyme produced and encapsulated within carrot cells, currently the subject of a phase IIa clinical trial treating 10 Gaucher patients for 28 days.
-Enrollment of required patients for this trial is ongoing and we expect to complete patient recruitment and report results during 2014. - (3) PRX-106, our oral antiTNF product candidate which is being developed as an orally-administered treatment for immune mediated disorders using plant cells as a natural capsule for the expressed protein.
-We are currently conducting preclinical studies on oral antiTNF for several attractive indications, and we expect to initiate a phase I clinical trial of oral anti TNF for the oral treatment of autoimmune diseases in 2014.
+- (1) PRX-102, a therapeutic protein candidate for the treatment of Fabry disease, a rare, genetic lysosomal disorder in humans, currently in a phase I/II clinical trial.
+We expect to complete patient recruitment and report interim results around year end, and to report final results during 2015. - (2) PRX-112, an orally administered glucocerebrosidase enzyme for the treatment of Gaucher patients utilizing oral delivery of the recombinant GCD enzyme produced and encapsulated within carrot cells, currently the subject of a phase IIa clinical trial treating 10 Gaucher patients for 28 days.
+Enrollment of required patients for this trial has been completed and we expect to report results by the end of 2014.

+(3) PRX-106, our oral antiTNF product candidate which is being developed as an orally-administered treatment for immune mediated disorders using plant cells as a natural capsule for the expressed protein.
+We are currently conducting preclinical studies on oral antiTNF for several attractive indications, and we expect to initiate a phase I clinical trial of oral anti TNF for the oral treatment of autoimmune diseases around year end.

 (4) PRX-110, a proprietary plant cell recombinant human Deoxyribonuclease 1 under development for the treatment of cystic fibrosis, to be administered by inhalation.
-We held a pre-IND meeting with the FDA in 2012, and plan to file an IND with the FDA following the completion of toxicology studies around year end, 2014.
+We have already held a pre-IND meeting with the FDA regarding this product candidate, and plan to file an IND with the FDA following the completion of toxicology studies around year end, 2014.